thoughtram/blog/_posts/2016-07-27-custom-form-controls-in-angular-2.md

 ## Adding custom validation

 One last thing we want to take a look at is how we can add validation to our custom control.
-In fact, we've already written an article on [custom validators in Angular 2](/angular/2016/03/14/custom-validators-in-angular-2.html) and everything we need to know is written down there.
+In fact, we've already written an article on [custom validators in Angular](/angular/2016/03/14/custom-validators-in-angular-2.html) and everything we need to know is written down there.
 However, to make things more clear we'll add a custom validator to our custom form control by example.

 Let's say we want to teach our control to become invalid when its `counterValue` is greater than `10` or smaller than `0`.
 Here's what it could look like: